tonyleidong/OptimalFlow/README.md

 * *Easy transformation* - Focus on process automation for locally implementation,which is easy to transfer current operation and meet compliance restriction(i.e. pharmaceutical compliance policy);

-* *Easy maitaining* - Wrap machine learning components to well-modularized code packages without miscellaneous parameters inside;
+* *Easy maintaining* - Wrap machine learning components to well-modularized code packages without miscellaneous parameters inside;

 * *Light & transplantable* - Easy to transplant among projects.
 Faster w/ convenience to deploy comparing other cloud-based solution(i.e. Microsoft Azure AutoML);

 * *Omni ensemble* - OptimalFlow uses *Pipeline Cluster Traversal Experiments* as the optimizer to build an omni-ensemble workflow for an optimal baseline model searching.
 Easy for data scientists to implement iterated experiments across all ensemble components in the pipeline;

-* *High Scalablility* - Each module could add new algorithms easily due to its ensemble and reuseable coding desig.
+* *High Scalability* - Each module could add new algorithms easily due to its ensemble and reusable coding design.
 And *Pipeline Cluster Traversal Experiments* makes it easier to adapt unseen datasets with the right pipeline;

 * *Customization* - Support custom settings to add/remove algorithms or modify hyperparameters for elastic requirements.